arngarden/Mezzenger/README.md

 Messages that are waiting to be acknowledged by a subscriber are by default only saved in memory.
 If we would like these messages to also be persisted to a file we can set a file name in the parameter persistFile.

 ## The client - mezzengerClient.py
 The client is used for sending and subscribing to messages.
-The Mezzenger-class has the following arguments:
+The Mezzenger-class takes the following arguments:
 ```
 serverAddress - Address that the server is bound to.
 Default is 127.0.0.1.
 sendPort - Port for outgoing messages.
 Default is 7202.